Visit the Campbell Scientific Forum to submit your question to users around the world.

 Can the CR1000 measure 4 to 20 mA signals?

 Yes.
-A CURS100 is used to convert a current signal (e.g., 4 to 20 mA) output by a sensor to a voltage that can be measured by the CR1000.
+A CURS100 is used to convert a current signal (for example, 4 to 20 mA) output by a sensor to a voltage that can be measured by the CR1000.
 The precision 100 ohm resistor used for the current shunt allows currents up to 50 mA to be read on a ±5000 mV range.

 What would it take to make the CR1000 wireless?